Bio + Vitae + Contact

 Current Vitae / Interviews + Media Coverage / Short Reads + Articles

-Twenty years ago, Aaron Bobrow-Strain (a city kid from Chicago) accidentally found himself on a banana plantation in Ecuador, head over heels in love with the politics of agriculture and food.
+Twenty years ago, Aaron Bobrow-Strain (a city kid from Chicago) accidentally found himself on a banana plantation in Ecuador, head over heels in love with the politics of food and rural development.
 His research, writing, and personal life have been wrapped up in those topics ever since.
-He has worked on a human-sustainable cattle ranch in southern Arizona, studied the global food system from many angles, had run-ins with the police over his backyard chickens, and-of course-baked a lot of bread.
+He has worked on a human-sustainable cattle ranch in southern Arizona, studied the global food system from many angles, supported farm worker organizing, and had run-ins with the police over his backyard chickens.

 His first book, Intimate Enemies: Landowners, Power, and Violence in Chiapas, grew out of sixteen months of interviews with powerful coffee planters, pistoleros, and the peasant groups that fought against them in southern Mexico.